praneethnarla28/volumegesture/README.md

 ***

-## 📜 License
+📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License © 2025 Praneeth N.

+See the [LICENSE](LICENSE) file for details.

 ***